plusworx/gmindocs/getting_started.md

 **Create and update commands**

 Where an attribute flag (-a or --attributes) is provided for create or update commands, the value can be any valid JSON string that provides attribute values.
-Please note that if you are providing empty or false values you will need to use the --force flag with the field names separated by '~' otherwise those fields will be ignored.
+Please note that if you are setting empty or false values you will either need to use the --force flag with the field names separated by '~', or include a 'forceSendFields' element in your JSON string, otherwise those fields will be ignored.

 ## Query Flag